Siftah/get_iplayer/documentation.md

     --atomicparsley
     --id3v2

-e.g. to save the ffmpeg location to your default settings in Windows (you don’t need to do this if you use the `get_iplayer` installer):
+e.g. to save the ffmpeg location to your default settings in Windows (you don't need to do this if you use the get_iplayer installer):

     get_iplayer --add-prefs --ffmpeg="C:\Program Files\get_iplayer\ffmpeg\bin\ffmpeg.exe"

-e.g. to save the ffmpeg location to your default settings in Linux/OS X (you don’t need to do this if the ffmpeg directory is in $PATH):
+e.g. to save the ffmpeg location to your default settings in Linux/OS X (you don't need to do this if ffmpeg is in $PATH):

     get_iplayer --add-prefs --ffmpeg="/usr/bin/ffmpeg"